ibm-cloud-docs/EventStreams/using_kafka_client.md

 ```
 {: codeblock}

-USERNAME and PASSWORD are the values from your {{site.data.keyword.messagehub}} **Service Credentials** tab in {{site.data.keyword.Bluemix_notm}}.
+`USERNAME` and `PASSWORD` are the values from your {{site.data.keyword.messagehub}} **Service Credentials** tab in {{site.data.keyword.Bluemix_notm}}.

-If you use `sasl.jaas.config`, clients running in the same JVM can use different credentials.
+If you use `sasl.jaas.config`, clients that run in the same JVM can use different credentials.
 For more information, see [Configuring Kafka clients](http://kafka.apache.org/documentation/#security_sasl_plain_clientconfig){: external}.

 For an earlier Kafka client, you must use a JAAS configuration file to specify the credentials.
-This mechanism is less convenient therefore we recommend using the `sasl.jaas.config` property instead.
+This mechanism is less convenient, therefore use the `sasl.jaas.config` property instead.

-## Migrating a Kafka client from 0.9.X or 0.10.X to later client versions
+## Migrating a Kafka client from version 0.9.X or 0.10.X to later client versions
 {: #kafka_migrate}

-If you're using the Java clients, you can use the publicly available Kafka clients at 0.10 or later.
+If you use the Java clients, you can use the publicly available Kafka clients version 0.10 or later.

-You are strongly encouraged to move from 0.9.X to the latest version.
+You are encouraged to move from version 0.9.X to the latest version.
 You can download a Kafka client from [https://kafka.apache.org/downloads](https://kafka.apache.org/downloads){: external}.

-### Migrating a Kafka client to 0.10.2.X or later versions
+### Migrating a Kafka client to version 0.10.2.X or later versions
 {: #kafka_migrate_later}

-From 0.10.2, you can configure SASL authentication directly in the client's properties instead of using a JAAS file.
-This simplification allows you to run multiple clients in the same JVM using different sets of credentials, which is not possible with a JAAS file.
+From version 0.10.2, you can configure SASL authentication directly in the client's properties instead of using a JAAS file.
+This simplification lets you to run multiple clients in the same JVM by using different sets of credentials, which is not possible with a JAAS file.

 Complete the following steps:

 1. Delete the JAAS file.
-Note that the JVM property `java.security.auth.login.config=<PATH TO JAAS>` is also no longer required.
+The JVM property `java.security.auth.login.config=<PATH TO JAAS>` is also no longer required.
 2. Add the following to the client's properties:

     ```config